olaruandreidan/KioskApp/README.md

    - Missing quotes around strings
    - Trailing commas (not allowed in JSON)

+### Idle Timer Not Working

+**Problem**: Game doesn't close after being idle.

+**Solution**:
+1. Check that `"Enabled": true` in IdleTimerConfig.json
+2. Verify the game process ID is valid (check logs for "Invalid process ID" warnings)
+3. Ensure you're not moving the mouse or pressing keys during the idle period
+4. Remember: ANY system activity resets the idle timer, not just game-specific activity
+5. Check Playnite logs for idle detection messages

+### Game Closes Unexpectedly

+**Problem**: Game closes even when actively playing.

+**Solution**:
+1. Check if idle timeout is too short
+2. If using gamepad/controller, note that only keyboard/mouse input is detected
+3. Increase the idle timeout or disable idle detection for that game
+4. Check logs to confirm it's the idle timer causing the closure

 ## How It Works

+### Time Limit Tracking

 1. When a game starts, the plugin begins tracking the session time
 2. A timer checks every 30 seconds if the configured time limit has been reached